livechat/livechat-public-docs/site/content/building-apps-for-livechat/extending-livechat-ui.md

 #### MessageBox

 With this type of widget placement you can integrate your apps in the Message Box.
-To showcase that, we integrated Giphy, but it could also be useful for presenting items from an online store.
+You could use it to send gifs or present items from an online store.
 This type of integration makes the whole chatting experience much more engaging.

 ![LiveChat MessageBox](messagebox.png)

+It works in a simple and intuitive way.
+You open the app, select the element, and confirm your choice by clicking **Send**.
+This mechanism protects you from sending an element by accident.
 To learn more about the implementation, see [MessageBox](https://developers.livechatinc.com/docs/agent-app-widgets/#messagebox).

 #### App settings